apache/incubator-taverna-language/taverna-scufl2-examples/README.md

 To run the examples, see the folder ```target/scufl2-examples``` which has a `bin/` executable for each of the below tools.
 Note that these tools require the provided `bin/` and `lib/` folder structure.

-Alternatively you can use ```java -jar target/scufl2-examples-0.15.0-standalone.jar``` (or equivalent filename) - this is a standalone
-JAR file that can execute any of the tools as the first argument.

-Linux users can install this with:

-    chmod 755 target/scufl2-examples-*-standalone.jar
-    sudo cp target/scufl2-examples-*-standalone.jar /usr/local/bin/scufl2tool

-as long as JAR files are recognized as executables:

-    stain@biggie-mint ~/src/scufl2-examples $ target/scufl2-examples-0.15.0-standalone.jar
-    SCUFL2 workflow tool
-    Usage: scufl2tool <tool> [option] ...

-    Available tools:
-    t2flowtowfbundle - Convert t2flow workflows to wfbundle
-    jsonexport - Export JSON structure of workflow processornames - List tree of processor names in workflow servicetypes - List service types used in workflow workflowmaker - Create an example workflow programmatically

 processornames
 --------------